Concentration bounds on response-based vector embeddings of black-box generative models: Numerical Experiments

 \section{Numerical Experiments}

 We present our numerical results in this section.
-At first, we present our simulations in \textit{Section \ref{Subsec:Simulations}}.
-In our simulations, we simulate the responses from a real large language model with high dimensional random vectors, and demonstrate that our concentration bounds exhibit high empirical coverage.
-Then, in \textit{Section \ref{Subsec:Real_Data_Analysis}}, we generate responses from an actual large language model to demonstrate the high empirical coverage for our theoretically derived concentration bounds.
+At first, we present our simulations in \Cref{Subsec:Simulations}.
+In our simulations, we simulate the responses from a large language model with high dimensional random vectors, and demonstrate that our concentration bounds exhibit high empirical coverage.
+Then, in \Cref{Subsec:Real_Data_Analysis}, we generate responses from an actual large language model to demonstrate that the concentration bound is satisfied on all the instances of sampling.